The 2026 Economic Report on U.S. Pharmacies and Pharmacy Benefit Managers

 - 9.4.
 How Prescription Reimbursement, Formulary Rebates, Consumer Copayments, and PBM Expenses Affect Plan Sponsor Costs

-Chapter 10: Relationships With Pharmaceutical Wholesalers
+Chapter 10: Relationships with Pharmaceutical Wholesalers

 - 10.1.
 Overview of Wholesale Drug Channels